praschak/candelapy/README.md

 Open Tasks
 ----------
-- Activating the Fire-Mode and controlling several lamps (BLE mash) at once is not yet implemented in the official app, thus not reverse engeneerable.
+- Activating the Fire-Mode and controlling several lamps (BLE mash) at once is not yet implemented in the official app, thus not reverse engineerable.